leleliu008/sysinfo/README.md

 # sysinfo

-A command-line utility to get your currently running system's information.
+A command-line utility to get your current running system's information.

 ## Build with CMake